Octalbyte/tiny-keylogger/README.md

 if you get runtime issues (5.7.8 or 5.7.14)

 - allow new loggins `https://g.co/allowaccess`
-- mark all "attempted login alerts" as "it was me"
+- mark all "attempted login alerts" in your inbox as "it was me"
-- allow unsafe apps
+- allow unsafe apps in settings

+## Protonmail

+Protonmail does not support use via smtp (due to encryption/privacy/funding issues)

 # "pLEaSE SeND ThE CoMpIlEd vErSIon"